Cash Loans 101 – Guide for Kiwi Beneficiaries

 Even though employment income is exchanged for benefit program income, when considering an application, your credit history will be taken into account.
 This does not mean that those with a chequered credit history will automatically be rejected.
 If you are able to demonstrate a recent improvement in your credit history, change in your financial situation and genuine optimism for the future, the application may be successful.

-Can I afford a beneficiary loan?
+Can I afford a finance for beneficiaries?

 Here at Quick Loans we approach each beneficiary applicant as an individual not just a number.
 We take into account different forms of income and assets, together with potential guarantors, when considering an application.
 It makes no sense from a business standpoint or the individual’s point of view to approve a loan which clearly isn’t affordable.
 There needs to be clear daylight between living expenses and income via the benefit system to cover monthly repayments.